bark-community/bark-spl-token/README.md

 ---

+Thank you for your interest in the BARK!
+While our current implementation does not support the full Token-2022 standard, we are committed to continuous improvement and integration of advanced features to enhance security and functionality in the future.

-Thank you for your interest in the BARK SPL token!
+Thank you for your interest in the BARK!
 Together, we look forward to building a robust and innovative DeFi and Social Finance ecosystem.